tum-gis/tum-gis-iot-stack-k8s/README.md

 * [Basic example for a local cluster using Docker Desktop](examples/docker-desktop/)
 * [Basic example for a local cluster using `minikube`](examples/minikube/)

+The documentation for this helm chart is available in [helm/charts](helm/charts).

 ## :rocket: Usage

 1. Get a fully-qualified domain name (FQDN) and configure it to point to the public IP address of